 The ones that will be used in our masks are:

-- Lavender oil: Known to reduce blotchy skin and redness, lavender oil soothes the skin and works wonders for itchy skin, redness, bits, or sun irritation.
+- Lavender oil: Known to reduce the appearance of blotchy skin and redness, lavender oil soothes the skin and works wonders for irritated skin.

 - Peppermint oil: Peppermint is associated with numerous benefits for the skin, including offering a cooling relief for itchy, irritated skin—as well as muscle and joint pain.
 Menthol, an active ingredient in our pain relief products, is derived from peppermint, and popular in many OTC pain relief products.
 Just be careful not to get it into your eyes or other mucous membranes.